kidfolk/smashing-resizer/README.md

 If you neved worked with command line before, it all might look scary at first.
 However, with a bit of patience, you will find that it's actually very powerful tool.

+Below is the bash script I wrote, simplified for more universal usage.
+It takes the following parameters (from you or from default values):

+* set of output sizes;
+* source file
+* destination path (path must include % symbol, which will be replaced by output size, f.e.
+"800x600")
+* optional signature image.

+Then it resizes source image into every output size, applying a signature.
+For better understanding, please look throught the comments in source code.

+The script requires:

+* [imagemagick](http://www.imagemagick.org/script/binary-releases.php) - to install, follow instructions for your OS.
+* python - I'm sure your PC already has it installed!

+Tested in Ubuntu and Mac OS X. How to use:

+* save **resize.sh** to any folder on your computer.
+* (optionally) edit the file and set default values for variables.
+* open Terminal, navigate to this folder, and execute the following command: `bash resize.sh`
+* follow instructions, sit back and enjoy!